JasperHof/JasperHof.github.io/_docs/assoc/singlesnp.md

 ./ldak6.linux --kvik-step3 kvik --bfile data --genefile genefile --max-threads 2
 ```

 An overview of the LDAK-KVIK algorithm is included in the [technical details](/docs/technical).
 Here, we describe the command lines used the the main input options.
 Note that a more extensive list of input options is included in the the [data format](/docs/input) page.

 ---

 ## Step 1

+**Please note** that it is not necessary to use the full genotype data in LDAK-KVIK Step 1.
+Instead, we recommend using a subset of SNPs to compute LOCO PRS and estimate $$\lambda$$, which substantially reduces run time with minimal impact on statistical performance.
+The [Recommendations](/docs/recommendations) page provides example code for reducing the number of SNPs used in Step 1.

 An example command line of Step 1 in LDAK-KVIK is given by: